mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 ### Exploration of GDPs as mid-level construct in relation to other conceptions of abstraction in computing education research

+#### Design patterns as a intermediate-level, pedagogical framework (compared to computational thinking) - THE HYPOTHESIS

+This direction of the findings of the last chapter, support findings on design patterns in other contexts as a middle ground between abstract CT concepts and more concrete techniques.

+    In order to be useful, patterns must present an abstraction of good practice at a meaningful level of granularity.
+Formulations that are too abstract will be impractical in real design use; those that are too specific will be difficult to re-use in new scenarios.[@dearden_pattern_2006, p.
+20]

+Such an interpretation is adopted by Eriksson and colleagues using gameplay design patterns with young people [-@eriksson_using_2019] which drew inspiration from the value of design patterns as a form of "intermediate-level concept" as advocated by fellow researchers as a way of sharing results of research [@barendregt_intermediate-level_2018].

+An interpretation of the abstract / concrete spectrum here in research on design patterns in computing education is on the practicality of application.

+#### Defining abstraction - recalling definitions.

+In this research, I conceptualised such less practical abstraction as that represented by Wing's interpretation of computational thinking.

 Waite's interpretation of levels of abstraction and semantic waves in a computing education context is potentially relevant as example of how can contribute to the debate in this area.

 Turning to alignment with PBL research in digital making, as explored in the literature review a key challenge to project based learning is finding appropriate conceptual and practical frameworks to scaffold domain specific working practices to ameliorate the dialectical tension between engagement via tinkering and requirements to promote "principled understanding" [@barron_doing_1998, p.63].
 Waite and colleagues propose that abstraction should be explicitly taught even to younger pupils [@waite_abstraction_2016].
 Waite and colleagues [@waite_abstraction_2018-1] also propose the utility of awareness of LOA in terms of learners knowing at what level of abstraction they are operating, although the evidence is not representative and authors call for further research.